This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Duck…you’re about to be bombarded with Easter eggs!
+Duck…you’re about to be bombarded with Easter egg ideas!
 Okay, so I’m not actually going to be throwing them at you but if you visit my blog in the next week or so, you’re going to be seeing a lot of them.
 I’ve been invited back to Sarasota’s Suncoast View to share fun Easter egg ideas, which means I have to make them first!
 My first ever appearance was an Easter Egg decorating segment last year so I feel like this year’s eggs have to be bigger and better!

 What you’ll need: